ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/querying.dotnet.markdown

 {NOTE: }
 A _DocumentQuery_ using only the `From()` method.
+The query returns all entries from the 'HeartRates' time series.
 {CODE TS_DocQuery_1@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
 {NOTE/}

 {NOTE: }
 A _DocumentQuery_ using `Between()`.
+The query returns only entries from the specified time range.
 {CODE TS_DocQuery_2@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
 {NOTE/}